venkys-io/Code-Blogs/Trees/Easy/BinarySerachTreeDeletion/README.md

 Python Program for Binary Search Tree (BST) Deletion
 Stable: No (Deletion can change the tree structure)
-Inplace: No (Deletion may involve rearranging nodes)
+Inplace: Yes (Deletion is performed within the existing tree structure)
 Adaptive: No (Deletion complexity is not dependent on the input)

 Space complexity: O(n) (where n is the number of nodes in the tree)